 11. Provide Support

-Tomatoes have weak stems and therefore need support to grow properly.
-Support the plants using a trellis or stakes, as it prevents stagnation and also keeps the tomatoes safe from getting diseases.
+Tomatoes have weak stems, and therefore they need support to grow properly.
+Support the plants using trellises or stakes.
+This method prevents stagnation and also keeps the tomatoes safe from getting diseases.

-The best way to avoid cracking is to water the plants regularly.
+The best way to avoid cracking is to water the plants evenly and never let them dry out completely.
 Also, harvest immediately, when the tomatoes are ready, to prevent disease attacks.
 Mulch using wood chips or red plastic as this helps to conserve moisture.